pbd-kn/contao-extassets-bundle/README.md

 - Backend Module for external css
 - Backend Module for external js
 - Add multiple CSS & JS groups to contao layout
-- Bootstrap framework support (for css by default, enable within js group)
+- Select Bootstrap framework support (for css by default, enable within js group) compile the less version or take min version from twbs
 - Font-Awesome added by default (availability of all variables and mixins)
 - Elegant Icons can be added (availability of all variables and mixins)
 - Css file caching for production mode (disable byPassCache in contao settings)